Phillip Island is home to a range of awe-inspiring coastal walks and scenic bushwalks.

 Under Local Law, a person in charge of any animal on Council land must carry a bag (or other container) to clean up after their animal.

 Click Here to find out dog-friendly beaches and off-leash areas.
-Please note seasonal restrictions do apply and failure to ahead to
+Please note seasonal restrictions do apply.

 Walk to Berrys Beach along a gently undulating cliff top track and marvel at spectacular coastal views of Phillip Island’s southern coastline including Point Grant on the Nobbies, on the Pyramid Rock to Berrys Beach Walk.